bytecodealliance/rfcs/accepted/wasmtime-lts.md

 - What is the exact process by which release automation does a "dry run" every so often?
 And how frequently is "every so often"?

+- Supporting a release for 20 versions is, as of now, probably a little ambitious.
+Should we include wording saying that this is sort of a "trial run" and we reserve the right to decrease the support window?
+Should we start with something smaller like supporting for 12 months first and then reevaluate in the future if it's worth widening to 20?